JaromPD/Data-Structures-Tutorial/3-trees.md

 		self.root = None
 ```

-Now that we have the inital variables we can start working on the methods that we use to manipulate and utilize the tree starting with insert.
+Now that we have the initial variables we can start working on the methods that we use to manipulate and utilize the tree starting with insert.

 ```insert()``` is a public method that will take data and call the internal ```_insert()``` method that we will create next as long as the new Node wont be the root of the tree.
 ```python